johnpapa/vue-workshop/labs.md

 ### Exercise 1: Defining Routes

-In this exercise you'll explore the lab application code, use the Vue CLI to add routing functionality, and define routes to display Villains and Orders components.
+In this exercise you'll explore the lab application code and define routes to display Villains and Orders components.

 #### Step 1